All Products

 The Linux 64-bit ARM Edition supports the g6r general-purpose and c6r compute-optimized instance families.
 For more information about instance families, see Enterprise-level Arm-based compute instance families.

-3. (Optional) As needed, filter and exclude files or directories that do not need to be migrated.
+3. (Optional) Filter and exclude files or directories that you do not want to migrate as needed.

 Important

-If you enable block replication for migration, you cannot exclude files or directories from migration.
+If you enable block replication, you cannot exclude files or directories from the migration.

 4. Obtain an activation code or an AccessKey pair.

-• Obtain an AccessKey pair: An AccessKey pair for an Alibaba Cloud account includes an AccessKey ID and an AccessKey secret.
-If you have not created an AccessKey pair, you must create one.
+• Obtain an AccessKey pair: An AccessKey pair for an Alibaba Cloud account consists of an AccessKey ID and an AccessKey secret.
+If you do not have an AccessKey pair, create one.
 For more information, see Create an AccessKey pair.

 5. In the SMC client folder, run the following commands to start the SMC client.